python/cpython/Doc/library/hashlib.rst

    Like :meth:`digest` except the digest is returned as a string object of double length, containing only hexadecimal digits.
-This may be used to exchange the value safely in email or other non-binary environments.
+This may be used to exchange the value in email or other non-binary environments.

+Example use:

+   >>> h = hashlib.shake_256(b'Nobody inspects the spammish repetition')
+   >>> h.hexdigest(20)
+   b'44709d6fcb83d92a76dcb0b668c98e1b1d3dafe7'

 File hashing
 ------------